 Such simple pleasure we have.

 I have been feeling pretty good about my reacquaintance with intuitive eating.
 I have been truly listening to my body’s hunger and satiety cues and have been feeding it with very healthy wholesome foods.
 I plan on keeping it up!

 My Sunday breakfast was simple oatmeal with peanut butter and fresh blackberries on the side (not pictured).
 Of course, breakfast was accompanied by my beloved cup of coffee and coupon cutting.

 We stocked up on the produce while out running errands today and our fridge is full of grape tomatoes, celery, carrots, sugar snap peas, kale, zucchini, apples and more.
-I have a couple of dinners all planned out in my head for the week ahead.
+I have a couple of dinners all planned out in my head for the week ahead, and you can check out more information about the same.
 I love when the fridge is stocked full of healthy foods.
 I have a bunch healthy, easy to grab foods at eye level: grape tomatoes on the right, broccoli and celery sticks on the left.
 In the red bowl on the top shelf is leftover cowboy caviar from a barbecue we went to at a friend’s place last night.
 I have plans to use that tonight with dinner.

 Let’s see how long it takes us to go through all of this food.
 It is amazing how much we can eat.